 Students are encouraged to meet with the counselor prior to program enrollment to arrange for assessment in keyboarding, reading, writing, and math to determine if additional course work is required to promote success.
 A minimum requirement of 35 wpm keyboarding is required to enter the program.
 A preadmission test will be administered to assist in eligibility to the program.
-Healthcare Provider (CPR) certification is required upon acceptance to the program.
+Basic Life Support (BLS) certification is required upon acceptance to the program.
 A physical examination providing evidence of current immunization and sound physical and mental health is also required prior to Clinical Procedures I. Criminal background checks and adult/dependent abuse checks will be required.
 Drug testing may also be required by individual agencies.
 Results of these checks will be used by contracted clinical facilities to determine clinical eligibility.
 Costs for requirements will be the responsibility of the student.

 Students must attain a grade point average of 2.00 (C) in program courses to proceed to the practicum.
 (A minimum grade of C- is allowed in Medical Office Procedures, Clinical Procedures I and II, Body Structure and Function (or Anatomy and Physiology I and II), and a minimum grade of C is required in Medical Terminology I and II.)* All first term courses must be successfully completed as stated above prior to entering into the second term.
 In addition, students must meet all course requirements prior to beginning the practicum.
 The student may be required to travel a distance for the practicum.
 Practicums are randomly assigned to the student and available sites are dependent on the permission of the specific agency.
 No remuneration is provided during the practicum experience.

 Medical Assistant is one of the nation’s fastest growing careers through 2018, according to the United States Bureau of Labor Statistics.
 This can be attributed to a predicted surge in the number of physicians’ offices and outpatient care facilities.
 Technological advancements and the growing number of elderly Americans who need medical treatment are also factors for the increased demand for medical assistants.